ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

     c:\windows\system32\inetsrv\APPCMD set site Jobs "/[path='/'].applicationPool:JobsAppPool"
     ````

-1. Update the web.config files for the source apps to connect to the database.
-Replace with your SQL Server name
+1. On the file system, update the web.config files for the source apps to connect to the database.
+The files are located in the `C:\Apps` folder.
+Replace `[YOUR SQL SERVER NAME]` with your SQL Server VM name

     * Jobs
     ````xml